 Method: syllabus for a PhD subject, organisation of a seminar, international conference and publication of the proceedings.

-Duration: 36 months beginning around October 2014 - Medicine and criminal justice
+Duration: 36 months beginning around October 2014

 To be carried out by: Group I